 HMRC - IPT07835 - The Effect Of A Rate Change On De Minimis Policies

+The effect of a rate change on de minimis policies

-An additional premium subject to the new rate of IPT will have only the same potential effect on a *de minimis *policy as would any other additional premium (see IPT07670).
-A particular problem will only arise if an additional premium, liable to tax at the new rate, causes a premium, previously treated as exempt under the *de minimis *arrangements , to become taxable.
+An additional premium subject to the new rate of IPT will have the same potential effect on a de minimis policy as would any other additional premium (see IPT07670).
+A particular problem will only arise if an additional premium, liable to tax at the new rate, causes a premium, previously treated as exempt under the de minimis arrangements , to become taxable.
 In these circumstances tax on the original premium (due at the old rate) becomes due on the date that the original premium was written, although it is acceptable for the insurer to account for IPT at the old rate on the original premium on the date that he writes the additional premium.

 Example